matplotlib/matplotlib/doc/devel/outline.rst

 ui - gtk                         ?                    no author    ?
 ui - wx                          ?                    no author    ?
 ui - tk                          ?                    no author    ?
-ui - qt                          Darren ?             no author    ?
-backend - pdf                    Jouni ?              no author    ?
+ui - qt                          Darren               has author   ? backend - pdf                    Jouni ?              no author    ?
-backend - ps                     Darren ?             no author    ?
-backend - svg                    ?                    no author    ?
+backend - ps                     Darren               has author   ? backend - svg                    ?                    no author    ?
 backend - agg                    ?                    no author    ?
 backend - cairo                  ?                    no author    ?